 This website provides you with step-by-step guides for making particular types of content accessible.
 Consult the pages here that are most relevant for the technologies you're using.

-We have also prepared a faculty guide to accessibility for help with preparing course content.
+Faculty: please take a look at the faculty course preparation guide for help with preparing course content.

 Where do I get help?